safeguarding children Policy

 I understand that if I am processing personal information electronically for the provision of childcare – including taking photos of children in my care using a digital device I must register with Information Commissioner's Office (ICO) for General Data Protection Regulations (GDPR)

-• I will ensure my mobile phone or other mobile devices are with me at all times in case of emergencies
+• I will keep my mobile phone with me for emergencies and parent communication.

-• I will not publish any photographs of your child on any social networking sites or share with any other person without your permission.
+• I will not share images on social media or with others without permission.

-• I will permit children from the age of 11 years (agreed with parents) to have their electronic devices about their person.
+• I will permit children from the age of 11 years (agreed with parents) to have their electronic devices with them.
 However, it must not be used to take photos or access the internet.

 If you have any concerns regarding this policy, I will be happy to meet and discuss them with you.